davdar/maam/writeup/pldi15.markdown

 The nondeterminism effect will mediate the branching of the execution from the interpreter.
 Our result is that path and flow sensitivities can be recovered by altering how these effects interact in the monad.

-We briefly review monad, state and nondeterminism operators and thier laws.
+We briefly review monad, state and nondeterminism operators and their laws.

 \paragraph{Base Monad Operations}
 A type operator `M` is a monad if it support `bind`, a sequencing operator, and its unit `return`.